Positively ratioed representations: Combinatorial description of

 \section{Combinatorial description of $\Cmc\Gmc(S')$}

-\textbf{In this section, fix some $\nu\in\Cmc(S)$ that is period minimizing.} An important ingredient in the proof of Theorem \ref{main theorem} is a finite combinatorial description for each conjugacy class in $\Gamma'$ that is adapted to $\nu$.
-We will define this combinatorial description in this section.
+\textbf{In this section, fix some $\nu\in\Cmc(S)$ that is period minimizing.} An important ingredient in the proof of Theorem \ref{main theorem} is a finite combinatorial description, defined below, for each conjugacy class in $\Gamma'$ that is adapted to $\nu$.
+The methods in this section and the following one are inspired by work of the second author \cite{Zha2}.